Gxxhub/User-Object-Attention-Level/README.md

   title={Attention-aware Resource Allocation and QoE Analysis for Metaverse xURLLC Services},

-  author={Du, Hongyang and Ma, Bohao and Niyato, Dusit and Kang, Jiawen},
+  author={Du, Hongyang and Liu, Jiazhen and Niyato, Dusit and Kang, Jiawen and Xiong, Zehui and Zhang, Junshan and Kim, Dong In},

   journal={arXiv preprint arXiv:2208.05438},